Stay Informed!

 Supervisor: Dr. Sami Obaid

-Project: “Disconnectome Mapping Following Low-Grade Glioma Resection: Toward Improved Epilepsy Control”
+Project title: “Disconnectome Mapping Following Low-Grade Glioma Resection: Toward Improved Epilepsy Control”

-Ever since I learned about the importance and the complexity of the human mind as a child, I longed to become someone who could help decipher its many puzzles, if only a little bit more than my predecessors.
+Ever since I learned about the importance and complexity of the human mind as a child, I have longed to become someone who could help decipher its many puzzles, if only a little more than my predecessors.
 More than an absolute fascination, I hope I may ease its many ailments.
 As a medical student, I wish to dedicate my life to helping the sick and their loved ones.
 I believe I am in an amazing position and that I have a duty to my future patients.
 This award is yet another reminder of who I am really doing this for.